BLACKSHIRT PROGRAM OVERVIEW

 Blackshirt referees must be entering sixth grade or higher to work in the WSA league.
 Adults are also welcome to referee as a Blackshirt.

-If you are interested in becoming a Blackshirt referee, please REGISTER AS A REFEREE on the WSA Site: www.westportsoccer.org > Referees > Youth Referee Registration.
-Once you have registered, your assignor will then email you information on how to receive game assignments and get paid.
-Any questions, please contact WSA Referee Assignor, Kathleen Galley: email@example.com
+or REGISTER AS A REFEREE on the WSA Site: www.westportsoccer.org > Referees > Youth Referee Registration.
+Once you have registered, your assignor will send you more info on requesting games and getting paid.

 - WSA League referee black T-shirt that can be purchased at the Athletic Shoe Factory on 1560 Post Rd East in Westport.